 “What is involved here is remediation of the violation, and the Violator [OHCA] did not, and does not request, or otherwise agree to, a contested hearing on the remediation plan submitted on its behalf, as that is simply a delay tactic by certain individuals designed to prevent the removal of the unauthorized fill and increase the legal costs of this situation to the Oyster Harbor community.”

 As of mid-December 2022, the MDE-approved plan for remediating OHCA and FCFHOA land is under review by senior MDE officials, the State Attorney General, and other attorneys.
 OHCA’s Board and Officers intend to comply with Maryland state law and remove the unauthorized fill as soon as possible in order to avoid possible fines and to clear OHCA community property of MDE’s violation notices.
-Hopefully work on restoring OHCA’s wetlands will begin in January 2023.
+Hopefully work on restoring OHCA’s wetlands will be completed in 2023.